 Wefunder is built for investors: they are the audience for our stories.
 Even someone who invests as little as $100 should feel the impact they've made.

 Unlike the stock market, startup investors are not simply handing over cash... they are changing lives.
 Their money doesn't just enrich someone on Wall Street, it's directly given to the startup, to help founders follow their dreams, create jobs, and create something that adds value to the world.
 Investors are a part of that journey.

 How can we help people live more vicariously through their investments?
 Feel more emotionally connected?
 Build a relationship?
 Feel more informed about the progress, and how they might be able to help?
 That'll be your job.

 Over the course of a normal week, here's some projects you could be doing:

 Strong people skills.
-You'll be interviewing lots of startup founders; some are quite introverted.
+You'll be interviewing lots of startup founders.
 You should have a talent for making people feel instantly comfortable and willing to share.